 The four idiots don’t see why they shouldn’t be able to move onto easy street with their old pal/nemesis, but things aren’t as they seem: Kabir isn’t rich at all—it’s his wife who has money and she expects him to make it work for them, legally or otherwise—and hotsy-totsy Kiya is actually Kabir’s sister and partner in crime.
 Various ridiculous complications later, the four fools have double-crossed a rapacious fake guru named Bata Bhai (Satish Kaushik); Kabir has double-crossed them; they’ve persuaded a cynical boat captain to take them to Macau by threatening mass suicide; and they discovered that Kabir, Kiya and Kamini are now also in Macau raking in the big bucks from a casino cruelly named “The Four Jokers.”

 The real-life jokers in turn employ a series of ludicrous masquerades to get back at Kabir: Adi weasels his way into his confidence by playing a sharp Sikh named Ghantra Singh; Boman tries to seduce him in drag as celebutante Barbara Hori and endures the advances of an amorous gorilla; Manav pretends to be Barbara’s wealthy, cuckolded husband, a potential investor in the casino; and Roy plays a Chinese cardsharp and later wins Kiya’s heart in the guise of afroed cool cat Tukya Kale, whose heart of gold is revealed when Kiya learns that he’s caring for two mentally challenged siblings.
+While most of this film is a bit too silly for my taste, the Batman routine cracked me up.
+Seeing these dorky guys trying to be cool by wearing the same Batman t shirt while trying to convince their boss that he could be Robin was hilarious, especially since the boss had no idea who Robin was.
+That scene inspired me to want one of those Batman t shirts, so I actually went to the website that sells them and ordered a couple for me and my brother - going to try that routine out on my dad.
+He'll love it.

 Double Dhamaal is the Indian equivalent of an Adam Sandler comedy: coarse, sentimental, broad, generally good-natured and pretty accessible to an international audience.
 Sure, there are culturally specific puns and jokes that will fly right by U.S. viewers, but drag gags and close encounters with horny apes who are clearly men in mangy gorilla suits are part of the international language of low comedy.
 It's pretty damn dumb, but if you're looking to convince someone that "subtitled foreign-language movie" does not equal "art film," Double Dhamaal is Exhibit A.